asabuncuoglu13/TUI-Preschool-Experiment/README.md

 # HAPPERN-Preschool TUI Experiment

+The wizard of oz interface to conduct some of the user studies of this work: [https://www.sciencedirect.com/science/article/abs/pii/S2212868916300812](https://www.sciencedirect.com/science/article/abs/pii/S2212868916300812)

 ## Frobel Wizard of Oz System.

 Press 'i', to listen introductory story at the beginning of each level,